monitoring

 • 10 monitors included

-• Domain monitoring and SSL certificate checks
+• SSL certificate checks

 • Page speed monitoring